jesshill/onish-computing-workshop.github.io/index.md

 We are very excited to host this year's computing workshop in person!
 The workshop will be held on **Wednesday, July 20th** from **1pm** to **3pm**.
 Join us in the [Molecular and Radiological Biosciences](https://goo.gl/maps/e9LsEpLVtt4xpX8Z7) (MRB) building at CSU in room 312.
 There will also be a  mixer afterward!

 Following the workshop, we will send out a short survey to get your feedback so please keep an eye on your inbox!
+Also, see below under **Resources** for some additional training opertunities and educational resources.

 ## Sign up form